Aadit1004/Aadit1004/README.md

 # About Me👨‍💻

 My name is Aadit Rao.
-I am currently living in Vancouver, Canada and am in my second year studying Computer Science and Mathematics at the University of British Columbia.
+I am currently living in Vancouver, Canada and am in my second year at the University of British Columbia majoring in Computer Science and a minor in Mathematics.
 My hobbies and interests include Aviation, travelling, gaming, and hanging out with friends and family.

 # Technical Skills💻
 <p align="middle">